ceh137/gropher/docs.md

 func (g *Graph) GetNeighbors(id string) ([]*Node, error)
 ```

-Gets all nodes connected to the specified node by outgoing edges.
+Gets all Nodes connected to the specified node by outgoing Edges.

 **Parameters:**
 - `id`: Node ID to get neighbors for

 **Returns:**
-- `[]*Node`: Slice of neighbor nodes
+- `[]*Node`: Slice of neighbor Nodes
 - `error`: If node doesn't exist

 ### SaveToFile